 Tips on Coping with Miscarriage and Negative Pregnancy Results

-It is a new year and we enter it with wishes, resolutions, and expectations about what we will encounter.
-One of the toughest things you may have faced last year was a negative pregnancy test or perhaps a miscarriage.
-I remember taking my pregnancy test into the bathroom certain I was pregnant.
-When I saw the results I didn't want to ever come out.
-How could I tell my husband who was as anxious as I was to start our family?
-For those of us who experience this more than once the devastating feelings that emerge overwhelm us and insidiously gets us to a place where we believe that we may never be able to conceive a child and have a successful pregnancy resulting in a healthy baby.
+One of the toughest things you may ever face is a negative pregnancy test or miscarriage.
+I remember taking my pregnancy test into the bathroom, certain I was pregnant.
+When I saw the results I didn’t want to ever come out.
+How could I tell my husband, who was as anxious as I was to start our family?
+For those of us who experience this more than once, the devastating feelings that emerge overwhelm us and insidiously gets us to a place where we believe that we may never be able to conceive a child and have a successful pregnancy, resulting in a healthy baby.
 The insensitive reactions of others can intensify and extend these feelings and make it harder to move forward and take the next step.

 There are some things you can do on both a physical and emotional level to help cope with negative pregnancy tests and miscarriages: